Bray - Ph.D. Director

 since it's inception in 1998.

-of the Clinical Psychology program at Fuller Seminary
+Clinical Psychology program at Fuller Seminary

 is the integration of solid clinical psychology